learn-co-curriculum/phrg-apis-and-postman/README.md

 While there are some functions in an API that may require an individual user to be authenticated, the client ID/secret pair authorizes the *application* access the API.
 You wouldn't want to embed your personal account information in the application, allowing users to perform actions as if they were you, would you?

 This client ID/secret pair isn't actually a "login".
-It's just a way of securely identifying and allow an application to make requests.
+It's just a way of securely identifying and allowing an application to make requests.

 Let's follow the instructions to [create a Foursquare app](https://foursquare.com/developers/apps) so that we can get a client ID and secret, then.